Every day is another day

 This post is also available in: Italiano

 The meeting point is in Jambiani, near the beach.
-We met at around 7:30 am.
-The sun is already high and you can feel the heat rising.
-The days here are evenly divided into two parts: light and dark, hot and windy, crows cawing during the day, and the gentle laying down of the waves on the beach at night.
+We meet around 7:30 in the morning.
+The sun is already high and the heat is beginning to set in.
+The days here are evenly divided into two parts: light and dark, hot and windy, the crows cawing by day and the gentle lapping of the waves on the beach at night.
 Our contact’s name is Sean Williams.
-From South Africa, he has been living in Jambiani for just five months with his family.
-Tall, blond, and tattooed, Sean has a mission: to clean the world from plastic, and he has decided to start right here, in Zanzibar.
-Today he organized a cleanup in Michanwi, a cluster of houses about twenty minutes from Jambiani.
+South African, he has been living in Jambiani for five months with his family.
+Tall, blond, and tattooed, Sean has a mission: to clean the world of plastic, and he has decided to start right here in Zanzibar.
+For today, in fact, he has organized a cleanup (a term in vogue for the past few years to refer to waste collection done by the inhabitants of a place) in Michanwi, a cluster of houses about twenty minutes from Jambiani.

 The problem of plastic and waste in general – Sean tells us as we head north – is cultural as well as organizational.
 People are not used to throwing their taka taka (rubbish) in the bins because there are not always bins to collect it, especially in the villages – hotels and other accommodations follow a different procedure.
 Attention to plastic and rubbish is theoretically high here.
 For example, since 2019, there is a ban on plastic bags in Tanzania to limit their dispersion into the environment – in the markets, groceries are stuffed into reusable paper bags.
 But there is still something missing in the overall picture.